What Is the Calorie Deficit?

 Ref: Harris/Benedict Formula

-But for a rough guide - women use between 1400 and 1800 calories a day at rest, and men use 1800 to 2500 a day.
+For a very rough guide - women use between 1400 and 1800 calories a day at rest, and men use 1800 to 2500 a day.
 The heavier and taller you are, the more calories you naturally burn.

 To this resting calculation - you add the amount of exercise you do a day to see how many calories you usually use a day.
 If you walk a lot at work, having a step counter will help you calculate this.
 If you sit all day at work, then you will not usually burn extra calories.